 Participation is not a goal itself but a means to engage stakeholders and give them an action perspective living and contributing to a PED.
 It is important to monitor, as an important means to reach the overall goals of the project.
 But it can be an elusive factor to measure.
 Nonetheless, it is important to set and communicate clear goals, demonstrate outcomes, and assess our activities related to participation, engagement, and co-creation in Atelier.
-Therefore, we introduce dynamic (in addition to more static) KPIs, those for WP7 and related participatory activities.
-Focus is on measuring three main factors related to participation in Atelier.
+Therefore, we introduce dynamic (in addition to more static) KPIs, those for project activities related to social engagement and related participatory activities.
+Focus is on measuring three main factors related to participation in ATELIER.
 These include: